What Is Encopresis?

 Treatment happens in three phases:

 Helping your child begin having regular BMs.
 This is done with the aid of stool-softening agents.
-It's important to continue using the stool softener to give the bowels a chance to shrink back to normal size (the muscles of the intestines have been stretched out, so they need time to be toned without the poop piling up again).
+It's important to continue using the stool softener to give the bowels a chance to shrink back to normal size (the muscles of the intestines have been stretched out, so they need time to recover).

 A good way to track your child's progress is by keeping a daily poop calendar.
 Make sure to note the frequency, consistency (hard, soft, dry), and size (large, small) of the BMs.